shivannis/xandr-docs-public/xandr-docs/articles/monetize/doubleclick-ad-exchange-adx.md

 ---
-title : Microsoft Monetize - Google Ad Manager description : Xandr has brandsafe creative policies, but in ms.date: 10/28/2023
+title: Google Ad Manager
+description: Learn about requirements to run ads through Google Ad Manager. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Google Ad manager
+# Google Ad manager

 Xandr has brandsafe creative policies, but in order to run ads through the Google Ad Manager, you must also follow the